Makwan Amirkhani: Threats and slander

-On July 12, 2021 several Finnish newspapers reported that Jethro Rostedt, a Finnish real estate agent and town council member of Turku, filed a criminal report against Amirkhani due to threats and slander on Facebook, after Amirkhani posted negative comments regarding Rostedt and his son, after a gang fight with dozens of participants occurred in a nightclub owned by Rostedt the previous weekend.
+On July 12, 2021 several Finnish newspapers reported that Jethro Rostedt, a then 45 year-old Finnish real estate agent and Turku city council member, filed a criminal report against Amirkhani due to threats and slander.
+In a Facebook post that Amirkhani quickly deleted, he threatened Rostedt with violence and expressed disparaging comments about him and his son after he seemingly became irritated by Rostedt who shared his opinion on a gang fight involving Amirkhani’s sister and dozens of other people of foreign background that occurred in a restaurant that Rostedt owns.